SCIENTISTSSabah Immigration Procedures

 If you are not from a Commonwealth country you will also require a ‘Journey Performed’ Visa.
 To acquire this you will need your local collaborator or the director of the institute they work for to write a letter on your behalf to the Malaysian Consulate informing them that you have been invited to work by their institute and requesting that you be given a ‘Journey Performed’ Visa.
 This will either cost RM520 or RM20.

 After arrival in Sabah but before starting research: All of the visa processing is carried out in Kota Kinabalu.
+Here is a checklist from the immigration department with all the required documents for applying for the Professional Visa Pass (PVP).
 Collecting and filling immigration forms involves the following steps:

-Fill in form numbers 11, 12 and 63 (and 6 for some nationalities), which can all be collected from the Sabah Immigration Department in the Kompleks Persekutuan, Kota Kinabalu.
+Fill in form numbers 12, 38 and 63 (and 47 for some nationalities), which can all be collected from the Sabah Immigration Department in the Kompleks Persekutuan, Kota Kinabalu.
 This is along Jalan UMS Road between the Yayasan Sabah building and the entrance to Universiti Malaysia Sabah.
 Taxi drivers know where it is.
-Go to Floor No. 2 (first floor) of Immigration and ask for the forms at window number 1 or 2.
-Forms 63 and 12 should be filled in as completely as possible, but you may need help from your Local Collaborator with Form 63 (it is in Malay) and Form 12 (which needs to be signed by your Local Collaborator).
-Note that on Form 11, you only need to complete the first paragraph and last sentence of the form.
+Forms 63 and 12 should be filled in as completely as possible, but you may need help from your Local Collaborator with Form 63 (it is in Malay) and Form 12.
+Forms 12, 63 & 47 require your local collaborators signature.
+Note that on Form 12, you only need to complete the first paragraph and last sentence of the form.

 Pay stamp duty at the Income Tax Office.
-Once it has been filled in and signed, you need to take form number 11 to the Sabah Income Tax Department and pay a stamp duty of RM10.00.
+Once it has been filled in and signed, you need to take the Personal Bond Form to the Sabah Income Tax Department and pay a stamp duty of RM10.00.
+Download the personal bond form below.
 The Income Tax Department is in the Lembaga Hasil Building opposite Wisma KWSP and near the Karamunsing Complex (taxi drivers know it).
-Complete the electronic form at window 18, then collect a ticket from the front desk and wait for your number to be called.
-Present the form and give your passport number.
-You will be called to another window to pay the cash and collect your stamped form.

 You should also collect approval letters and licenses from the DVMC, MBMC or Forestry.